Pinpoint tests of the instrument cluster

 No

 INSTALL a new bulb.
-For more information, refer to Instrument panel available in this section.
-CHECK the system is working properly.
+For more information, refer to Instrument Cluster in this section.
+CHECK that the system is operating correctly.

-• Is the brake system warning light on?
+• Is the brake system indicator light on?

 Yes

 INSTALL a new brake fluid level switch.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No